UniTime/unitime-doc/edit-instructor-role.md

 ## Screen Description

-The Edit Instructor Role page can be used to assign a role to an instructor.
-The user needs to have Instructor Role Edit permission to be able to set instructor roles.
-See [Instructor Roles](instructor-roles) page for more details.
+The Add and Edit Instructor Role pages can be used to assign a role to an instructor.
+The user needs to have the Instructor Role Edit permission to be able to set instructor roles.
+See [Instructor Roles](instructor-roles) page for more detail.

 ![Edit Instructor Role](images/edit-instructor-role-1.png){:class='screenshot'}

 ## Details

 Only roles with the Instructor toggle checked are listed in the Role drop down.
-See [Roles](roles) for more details.
+See [Roles](roles) for more detail.

 ## Operations